What is cytomegalovirus (CMV)?

 The best way to avoid catching CMV infection is to wash your hands before and after caring for babies and children.

-Pregnant women should observe good hand hygiene by using gloves and by washing their hands after every nappy change.
+Pregnant women should practice good hand hygiene by washing their hands after every nappy change.
 In addition, they should wash their hands after handling any bodily fluids of other children in care e.g. a runny nose.

 Can CMV infection be treated?